Gratin Turnip Dauphinoise

 |2 cloves||Garlic peeled and crushed|

-- On medium heat, in a small saucepan, bring the cream to a simmer.
-Add the seasoning and crushed garlic and leave to infuse off the heat.
+In a small saucepan over a medium heat, bring the cream to a simmer.
+Add the seasoning and crushed garlic, remove from the heat and set aside to infuse while you prepare the vegetables.